Eye of the Devil: Plot

 Emerging from and fleeing through a series of nightmares, Catherine finds herself locked inside the bedroom chamber; she is eventually able to break open the window shutter and signal to Estel, who sends her maid.
 Catherine wakes, and all is normal.
 The doctor tells her she was given belladonna, a hallucinogen.
 The community is celebrating "Les Treize Jours" (The Thirteen Days).
 People fill the church, where Père Dominic prays in Latin.
 Philippe kneels alone; Estelle and the children sit in the front pew.
-Philippe pauses when he sees Catherine, but the priest repeats "Procedamos in pace" (Proceed in peace).
-Outside, twelve robed figures form a circle in front of Philippe and sway from side to side.
+Philippe pauses when he sees Catherine, but the priest proceeds.
+Outside, twelve robed figures form a circle in front of Philippe and sway.
 Philippe kisses Jacques; the crowd gasps.
-Philippe welcomes all to the Festival, paraphrasing Genesis 1:11: "Let the Earth bring forth vines, yielding fruit after its kind, whose seed is in itself, upon the earth, and the Word was God".
+Philippe welcomes all to the Festival, paraphrasing Genesis 1:11.
 Estelle screams.

 In her room, for Jacques's sake, Estelle reveals to Catherine that her brother Alain, Philippe's father, did not die, but ran away, to escape.
 He now lives in the tower above.
 Upstairs, she recognizes Alain, who warned her.
-He explains: les treize jours / joueurs, the thirteen days / dancers, are the twelve apostles dancing around Christ, or in the case of the heretical town of Bellenac, a living god suitable for blood sacrifice.
+He explains that the thirteen days / dancers are the twelve apostles dancing around Christ, or in the case of the heretical town of Bellenac, a living god suitable for blood sacrifice.
 Père Dominic, a pagan, celebrates a Black Mass.
 When Philippe kissed Jacques, it showed that Philippe was doomed.

 Elsewhere, Jacques watches the priest praying over his father.
 The priest brings Catherine to Philippe.
 Detached, he tells her it can't be stopped, that Philippe is dying for what he believes in, and that no one will believe her testimony of what she has uncovered.
-As Philippe rides away with the ritually-robed figures and Christian, Catherine manages to escape and pursue the group, though she is unable to save her husband; her efforts come in too little, too late, as Christian strikes down Philippe in the thick of the forest.
-Philippe's body is then ceremonially brought back through the vineyards and into the heart of Bellenac.
-Jacques watches.
+As Philippe rides away with the ritually-robed figures and Christian, Catherine manages to escape and pursue the group, though she is unable to save her husband; Christian strikes down Philippe in the thick of the forest.
+Philippe's body is then ceremonially brought back into the heart of Bellenac; Jacques watches.

-Cut to torrential rain, Jean-Claude is seen reading a newspaper account of the "accident".
+In torrential rain, Jean-Claude is seen reading a newspaper account of the "accident".
 As the family prepares to drive away, Jacques stops and insists that he retrieve his watch; inside, the priest is waiting for him, holding the amulet for Jacques, who kisses it and then returns to the car.
-In the final shot, the car is shown driving away from the chateau before the camera pans to Odile sitting outside in a windstorm, smiling enigmatically and knowingly.
+The car is shown driving away from the chateau, while Odile sits outside in a windstorm, smiling.